Athena Query Limits

 - Cross-region querying is limited to sixteen regions.

-- A Create Table As (CTAS) or INSERT INTO query can create up to a maximum of 100 partitions in a destination table.
+- AWS Athena partition limits happen because a Create Table As (CTAS) or INSERT INTO query can create up to a maximum of 100 partitions in a destination table.
 To work around this limitation you must use a series of INSERT INTO or CTAS statements that insert up to 100 partitions each.

 - Query timeouts can occur on tables with many thousands of partitions.
 This can happen when the table has many partitions that are not of type string.